 Given the above ramp input and weight matrix, find the steady-state solution to the limulus equation, by solving a set of simultaneous linear equations using the Inverse[] function that computes the inverse of a matrix.
 Plot the solution along with the input pattern e, as we did in the lecture.
-By the way, there is a Mathematica function, IdentityMatrix[], you might find useful.
+Recall that there is a Mathematica function, IdentityMatrix[], you might find useful.

-This steady state solution can be viewed as a simple linear feedforward network.
-Use ListPlot to show that the effective receptive field of neurons in this feedforward network have a center-surround organization.
-Just show the plot for effective weights of neuron 15.
+This steady state solution can be viewed as a simple linear feedforward network.UseListPlotto show that the effective receptive field of neurons in this feedforward network has a center-surround organization.Just show the plot for effective weights of neuron 14.